Sound Proofing for your Home Theatre

 It is very common that no basic home theatre room layout and design is complete without considering the appropriate acoustic performance for the amusement space, whether that is a dedicated room for home theatre or any shared space in the house.

-In other way, we can say that we have to create a room with in a room to isolate the inside walls, ceiling & floor, as much as possible from the rest of the house.
+In another way, we can say that we have to create a room within a room to isolate the inside walls, ceiling & floor, as much as possible from the rest of the house.
 In this way, you will be able to control the effect of the sound system on the room itself as well as stop the transmission of sound from both within as well as from outside.

 While soundproofing a room, it can turn out to be expensive but the truth is acoustics can be done without spending big money.
 The cause is that when it comes to the transmission of sound between nearby rooms, the worst contributors are the windows & doors rather than walls, ceiling & flooring.